steqeq/0000/docs/conceptual/gpu-arch/mi300-performance-counters.rst

   "``VALUBusy``", "Percentage of GPU time vector ALU instructions are processed.
 Value range: 0% to 100% (optimal)."
   "``VALUInsts``", "Average number of vector ALU instructions executed per work item (affected by flow control)."
   "``VALUUtilization``", "Percentage of active vector ALU threads in a wave.
 A lower number can mean either more thread divergence in a wave or that the work-group size is not a multiple of 64.
 Value range: 0%, 100% (optimal - no thread divergence)."
   "``VFetchInsts``", "Average number of vector fetch instructions from the video memory executed per work-item (affected by flow control).
-Excludes FLAT instructions that fetch from video memory."
+Excludes flat instructions that fetch from video memory."
   "``VWriteInsts``", "Average number of vector write instructions to the video memory executed per work-item (affected by flow control).
-Excludes FLAT instructions that write to video memory."
+Excludes flat instructions that write to video memory."
   "``Wavefronts``", "Total wavefronts."
   "``WRITE_REQ_32B``", "Total number of 32-byte effective memory writes."
   "``WriteSize``", "Total kilobytes written to the video memory.
 This is measured with all extra fetches and any cache or memory effects taken into account."